-Important reasons why total home warranty can be a right choice:
+Important reasons why a total home warranty can be a right choice:

-a) One of the reasons to get a total home warranty is an easy repair.
+a) One of the reasons to get a total home warranty is to make repairs easy.
 When something breaks, you realize that you need an expert to fix it.
 Consequently, a home warranty is a good decision for individuals who find it inconvenient to find technicians at the last moment.
 It can be useful to new homeowners who may not be acquainted with the workings of their home systems and might end up damaging them during use.

 c) With a good home warranty plan, you can tackle all your problems with one phone call and avoid the headache of finding contractual workers on your own.
-This is ideal for those who don’t want or don’t have the skill set to fix things around the house.
+This is ideal for those who don’t have the skill set to fix things around the house.